Start Here: Introduction and Website Map

 - “Who is going to take care of him when I am gone?”

 We want to share our enthusiasm and everything we’ve learned with other families.
 You can do Floortime anytime, anywhere.
 You as parents and caregivers are the best bet for your child’s success!
-Instead of waiting on funding for sub-optimal services, or depending on costly interventions that boast modest gains, let’s do it ourselves!
+Instead of waiting on funding for sub-optimal services, or depending on costly ‘interventions’ that boast modest gains or put the focus on the wrong thing, let’s do it ourselves!
+Let’s empower our children!
 We’ll show you how!

-Here is your A-to-Z guide to learn how to relate and engage with your child using the DIR/Floortime® approach.
-You’ll be having a ball in no time!
-Just CLICK ON THE GREEN BUTTONS BELOW to get to each link.
+Here is your A-to-Z guide to learn how to relate and engage with your child using the Developmental, Individual differences, Relationship-based (DIR) model and Floortime.
+You’ll be having fun together in no time!
+Just CLICK ON THE BUTTONS BELOW to get to each link.
 Happy viewing!

-An overview and understanding of what DIR/Floortime® is all about.
+What is DIR/Floortime?
+An overview and understanding of what DIR/Floortime is all about.

-Hear creator of DIR/Floortime®, the late Dr. Stanley Greenspan and colleague Dr. Serena Wieder discuss the rationale behind the model, a bit of history, and a succinct description of important aspects of the model.
+Introduction to DIR/Floortime Hear the late Dr. Stanley Greenspan and Dr. Serena Wieder discuss important aspects of the model.

-Read about our experience with selecting an autism intervention and settling on DIR/Floortime®.
+Why DIR/Floortime?
+Read about our experience with selecting an approach to help our autistic son grow and develop, and settling on DIR/Floortime.

-Watch the Canadian Broadcasting Corporation’s coverage of the ground-breaking study at York University in Toronto that showed the changes in the brains of autistic children after receiving a year of DIR/Floortime®.
+Brain Research Study Watch the Canadian Broadcasting Corporation’s coverage of the ground-breaking study at York University in Toronto that showed the changes in the brains of autistic children after receiving a year of DIR/Floortime.

 It’s all about Affect